 - As there is no lunch served to CIT campers on Sunday, families are invited to purchase a hot dog or hamburger down at the cookout by the beach (proceeds supporting local minor hockey or figure skating).
-If you require cash, the closest bank machines are in South River and Sundridge. - If you bring your family pet, we ask that they are kept on a leash. - Late Arrivals: Campers arriving anytime after 3:30 pm on Sunday, must call the office to give notice of their intended arrival time.
+If you require cash, the closest bank machines are in South River and Sundridge.
+Note: this service may be unavailable due to COVID-19 restrictions.
+We will be sure to inform families closer to the summer of any changes. - If you bring your family pet, we ask that they are kept on a leash. - Late Arrivals: Campers arriving anytime after 3:30 pm on Sunday, must call the office to give notice of their intended arrival time.
 Families can check into the Camp Office upon arrival.
 We ask that campers expecting to arrive after 10:00 pm delay their arrival until Monday morning, to minimize cabin disruption on the first night of camp.